 While all of this can be a bit overwhelming, don’t worry, we have some amazing resources that can help you with your adoption journey!

-One Facebook and Instagram page to follow is @adoptdontshop.hk, as they collate information from all the above organizations to provide a platform to help people adopt dogs and cats.
+One Facebook and Instagram page to follow is @adoptdontshop.hk, as they collate information from all the above organisations to provide a platform to help people adopt dogs and cats.

 You can also follow specific groups, if you’re looking to adopt a dog of a specific breed, or a black cat or dog.

 Hong Kong has an incredible dog community, especially ones that support adoption.
 You can join the group Hong Kong Dog Owners, which shares great information about all things dogs in Hong Kong!
-And there is also a Hong Kong Pet Owners group, which includes information about dogs as well as cats!
+There is also a Hong Kong Pet Owners group, which includes information about dogs as well as cats.

 Add comment